 The Authority must apply to the Oklahoma Horse Racing Commission annually to be awarded racing days.
-For the fiscal year ended December 31, 2009, the Authority was awarded and held 34 days.
+For the fiscal year ended December 31, 2010, the Authority was awarded and held 34 days.
 The Authority also held simulcast races throughout the fiscal year.

 The Authority retains a pari-mutuel commission based on the total amount of pari-mutuel wagering during a racing meet.
 The percentages of the total wagered which can be retained by the Authority are set by Oklahoma law.
 The Authority must pay all purses and operating costs of the racing meet from the commission.
-The total amount wagered on live racing during the year ended December 31, 2009, was \$1,686,842.
-The total amount wagered in the year ended December 31, 2009, from simulcasting was \$22,075,092.
+The total amount wagered on live racing during 2010 and 2009, was \$1,439,657 and \$1,686,842, respectively.
+The total amount wagered during 2010 and 2009, from simulcasting was \$20,347,438 and \$22,075,092, respectively.

-The Authority has requested a total of 34 racing days to be held during the calendar year ending December 31, 2010.
+The Authority has requested a total of 34 racing days to be held during the calendar year ending December 31, 2011.
 The Authority has also requested to air simulcast races during the entire fiscal year.

-Note 8 - Related Party Transactions
+Note 7 - Related-Party Transactions

 The County provides, at its cost, certain printing and office supplies to the Authority, which are used for administrative purposes.
-During the year ended December 31, 2009, the Authority paid the County \$63,597 for these items.
+During 2010 and 2009, the Authority paid the County \$50,003 and \$63,597, respectively, for these items.

-During the year ended December 31, 2009, the County paid for Phase IV capital improvements totaling \$163,894.
-These capital improvements are recorded as capital assets on the statement of net assets, and as transfers on the statement of changes in revenues, expenses and changes in net assets in the period in which they are received.
+During 2009, the County paid for Phase IV capital improvements totaling \$163,894.
+These capital improvements are recorded as capital assets on the statement of net assets, and as transfers on the statement of changes in revenues, expenses and changes in fund net assets in the period in which they are received.
+No capital improvements were paid by the County during 2010.
 Since the inception of the capital improvement projects, the Authority has received the following amounts from the County: